Our Winter Sale is Now LIVE!

 You and/or your partner can take an antiviral medication to fight the herpes virus and help prevent transmission.
 Your doctor can prescribe one of several available antiviral medications:

-Acyclovir (Zovirax) is a prescription medication used to speed up the healing of sores caused by both first-time and repeat outbreaks of genital herpes.
+One popular prescription medication is used to speed up the healing of sores caused by both first-time and repeat outbreaks of genital herpes.
 It works by slowing or stopping the spread of the herpes virus within the body.

-Valacyclovir (Valtrex) is another antiviral prescription drug used to treat genital herpes.
+Another common medication is also an antiviral prescription drug used to treat genital herpes.
 Taken twice a day for five days, Valtrex may decrease pain and itching and help sores heal faster.
 In some cases, this antiviral can also prevent new sores from forming.

 Use a Dental Dam